About Us > Faculty & Staff > Faculty > Janet Paluh

 Recent Publications and Book Chapters:

 - S.F.
 Bush, J.L.
-Paluh, G. Piro, V. Rao, V. Prasad, and A. Eckford (2014) Defining Communication at the Bottom.
-IEEE Journal on Selected Areas of Communication (JSAC): Molecular, Biological and Multi-Scale Communications submitted.
+Paluh, G. Piro, V. Rao, V. Prasad, and A. Eckford (2015) Defining Communication at the Bottom.
+IEEE Journal on Selected Areas of Communication (JSAC): Molecular, Biological and Multi-Scale Communications. accepted with revisions.

 - Z.T.
 Olmsted, A. Colliver, and J.L.
 Paluh (2015) The Kinesin-tubulin complex: Mechanistic considerations in structure and function.
 Cell Health and Cytoskeleton, Volume 2015:7, 83-97.